 The results are presented in Table~\ref{tab:2-140}.
-One can see that the predictions of the theory are rather close to the numerical results; the use of the Eulerian structure function $b(\rho)$ would give the estimate of $Rm_c$ at least an order of magnitude less.

-The fact that the theoretical prediction for $Rm_c$ is lower than the experimental result may be caused by the assumption of Gaussianity of the flow: taking into account the declination from Gaussianity, i.e., the third order correlator of velocity, can increase the result~\citep{kopyev2024suppression}.
+The theoretical predictions are rather close to the numerical results; the use of the Eulerian structure function $b(\rho)$ would give an estimate of $Rm_c$ at least an order of magnitude lower.
+The fact that the theoretical prediction for $Rm_c$ is lower than the experimental result may be caused by the assumption of Gaussianity of the flow: when the declination from Gaussianity is taken into account, that is, the third-order correlator of the velocity, the result can increase~\citep{kopyev2024suppression}.

-The critical values of the magnetic Reynolds number and Prandtl number are close for all the three models; however, the results still differ to about 15\%.
-This indicates the influence of the transitional regions on the near-threshold generation.
-The importance of the bottleneck region is determined by the fact that the magnetic Prandtl number is not small enough to neglect the influence of the viscous range.
-Indeed, from the value of $C_B$ in (\ref{v2-main}) and $C_2 $ in (\ref{tau-bif}) it follows that the influence of the viscosity reaches about $15 r_{\nu}$, while for $Pm = 0.25$ the magnetic diffusivity scale is only about $3 r_{\nu}$, so it lies deep inside the bottleneck range.
-It is natural to suppose that for smaller $Pm$, the effect of viscosity on the magnetic field generation decreases.
-Oppositely, the influence of the 'external' transition between the inertial and the integral ranges can only become even more important for larger Reynolds numbers.
+The critical values of the magnetic Reynolds number and Prandtl number are close for all the three models, but the results still differ by about 15\%.
+This indicates the effect of the transitional regions on the near-threshold generation.
+The importance of the bottleneck region is determined by the fact that the magnetic Prandtl number is not small enough to neglect the effect of the viscous range.
+From the value of $C_B$ in (\ref{v2-main}) and $C_2 $ in (\ref{tau-bif}), it follows that the effect of the viscosity reaches about $15 r_{\nu}$, while for $Pm = 0.25$, the magnetic diffusivity scale is only about $3 r_{\nu}$, so it lies deep inside the bottleneck range.
+It is natural to assume that for smaller $Pm$, the effect of viscosity on the magnetic field generation decreases.
+In contrast, the effect of the external transition between the inertial and the integral ranges can only become even stronger for higher Reynolds numbers.